SachinVenugopalan30/cse543-project-medhalt-rag-comparison/HowToRun.md

 - If model not found: Verify model name in `.env` (e.g., use `gpt-4o-mini` not `gpt-5-mini`)

 **4. FAISS segmentation fault (SIGSEGV):**

+FAISS can crash on macOS (especially Apple Silicon) with segmentation faults when indexing large datasets (55K+ vectors).
+Try these solutions in order:

+**Option A: Move duplicate chunks (try this first):**
 ```bash
 # Move non-enriched chunks to avoid duplicate indexing
 mkdir -p data/chunks_backup